Africans rethink big, bountiful weddings as pandemic bites

 “It’s a bit complicated, very complicated actually,” said the employee of a government research agency whose wedding is scheduled for April.
 “But we have a scapegoat of the COVID-19 pandemic.
 I will say, ‘It’s not me.
 It’s what the government has said.
 If I didn’t invite you, please understand.’”

 He is not alone.
-Many Africans are rethinking big, bountiful weddings amid the economic ravages of the pandemic.
+Many Africans are rethinking big, bountiful weddings amid efforts to discourage big gatherings to combat the spread of COVID-19 and in response to the economic ravages of the pandemic.
 In Uganda, an East African country of 45 million where colorful wedding convoys are a street spectacle on weekends, President Yoweri Museveni last year ordered so-called scientific weddings, attended by no more than 10 people, to stem the spread of the coronavirus.

 Museveni put on such a wedding for a cousin in July in the lush gardens of the official residence, State House, with the masked couple in socially distanced seats.
 Even the simple bridal cake looked dismal, unlike the giant tiered cakes that often dominate receptions.